thefirehacker/Tensor-Slayer/README.md

 ## Reverse engineering LLMs using LLMs

 Today, the AI frontier labs have a strong compute hegemony.
 Consumer-grade hardware is often left ignored, specifically when it comes to model interpretability and improving models for specific tasks.
 Techniques such as fine-tuning are still compute-hungry, non-cost effective, and most importantly, require curated datasets for achieving significant improvements over the base model.
-And, last but not the least, fine-tuning requires days if not hours - in order to get it right.
+And, last but not the least, fine-tuning requires hours if not days - in order to get it right.
 You are typically required to create a standard dataset, curate it, and THEN train your models.
+This framework introduces faster way of making models better, *in matter of mimutes**.

+## How

-Essentially using powerful LLM to reverse engineer the target LLM.
+- Essentially using powerful LLM to reverse engineer the target LLM.

 **This project tries to skip all of that.**